Rybec/ch552_qt_py_libs/README.md

 This is a set of fairly streamlined libraries designed specifically for the CH552 QT Py.
 It should work with any CH552, but certain things are hardcoded for Adafruit's board layout.

+## How to use

+You will need SSDC and Gnu Make installed.
+You'll probably also want a means of flashing the compiled executable to your device.
+You can find instructions for setting this up in Windows (and some basic guidance for Linux setup) in chapter 0 of [this tutorial series](https://techniumadeptus.substack.com/p/ch552-assembly-table-of-contents).

+From there, you'll clone this repository, and then you'll setup your project with a Makefile that triggers the Makefile in `lib/` to build.
+Once it's done building, you'll find `mcs15.lib` in the `lib/` folder, which you can include on the command line for compiling your main program.
+Don't forget to set F_CPU to the CPU speed you are using, so that any libraries that need to know have access to that information.
+For using the specific libraries included here, see the documentation for them below.

 ## Libraries included

 ### I2C